ANTsX/ANTsR/README.md

 # Release notes

-These are highlights.
+More like *development highlights*, as opposed to *release notes*.
 See `git log` for the complete history.
+We try to follow [these versioning recommendations for R packages](http://yihui.name/en/2013/06/r-package-versioning/).
+Under these guidelines, only `major.minor` is an official release.

 ## 0.3.2